catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 * bootstrap has been removed in ILIAS 9, but the btn-group that this is based on has been integrated into delos
 * php UI components are not equal scss components/layout/tools
 * usually buttons are created by a button variant mixin inside the button.
 Do we have a new button type here?

 ---

+### Frustrations to look out for

+* design revisions that change code
+* difficult to maintain code (structure, naming, comments)
+* unit tests

+---